 Surrey Vaisakhi Parade

-The City of Surrey has a huge East Indian population, which explains why the Surrey Vaisakhi Parade attracts up to 300,000 people, making it reputably the largest Vaisakhi parade in the world outside India.
+The City of Surrey has a huge East Indian population, which explains why the Surrey Vaisakhi Parade attracts up to 300,000 people, and sometimes even more, making it reputably the largest Vaisakhi parade in the world outside India.

-The Surrey Vaisakhi Parade is even bigger than the one in Vancouver most years – which is also very big – but always takes place the weekend after.
+The Surrey Vaisakhi Parade is even bigger than the one in Vancouver most years – which is also massive – but always takes place the weekend after.

 Featuring about twenty floats, the Vaisakhi Parade in Surrey begins at the Gurdwara Dashmesh Darbar Temple, at 12885 85th Avenue.
-The procession starts at about 9:30 am and goes along 128th Street, 124th Street, 75th and 76th Avenues, and then back to the Temple, finishing by about 4 pm.
+The procession starts at around 9:30 am and goes along 128th Street, 124th Street, 75th and 76th Avenues, and then back to the Temple.
+It finishes by about 4:00 pm.

 Click Surrey Vaisakhi Parade for more information.